 The fast downloading speed on various devices has raised the bar where users want all of it instantly.
 During the pandemic, streaming viewership increased by 40%.
 This shows the user’s interest in accessing varied content on their mobile devices.

 Along with that, people want the content to be interconnected.
 So, if you have a live streaming website, you must not delay in getting your business app developed by the top entertainment software development company.

 Trends on the Supply-Side of the M&E

 The emerging trends in the entertainment and media industry mentioned above have been directly derived from user behavior i.e., if the users hadn’t reacted to digital media apps the way they did, we probably wouldn’t be seeing much commotion in that zone.

 Having said so, the link between media showmen and consumers could not be possible without technology.
 And whereas some technological advances are urged by the users, there are others that percolate their way down to the masses no matter what.

 In this section, we’ll look at the emerging technologies that are most affecting the manner in which media enterprises go about their business.

 Augmented & Virtual Reality

 The global media and entertainment industry trends will be a driver of emerging technologies the frontier of which will be led by Augmented and Virtual Reality.
 The past few years have seen much hype but less adoption of AR/VR.
-But that was a consequence of the price-barrier of standalone AR/VR devices, which is also beginning to get pocket-friendly.
+But that was a consequence of the price barrier of standalone AR/VR devices, which are also beginning to get pocket-friendly.